MB ChB Gateway to Medicine (A108)

 About MB ChB Gateway to Medicine

-Gateway to Medicine is aimed at students with the potential to become doctors but who do not meet the standard academic entry criteria to apply directly to our five-year Medicine course.
+Gateway to Medicine is aimed at students with the potential to become doctors but do not meet the standard academic entry criteria to apply directly to our five-year Medicine course.
 Our Gateway courses are a widening participation initiative for UK students who fulfil specific criteria and wish to apply for a clinical programme.

-The Gateway course will deepen existing knowledge of core basic sciences underpinning clinical subjects and places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
+The course will deepen existing knowledge of core basic sciences underpinning clinical subjects and places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
 Successful completion of the Gateway year allows automatic progression onto the five-year MB ChB Medicine.

 International students may be eligible for the International Foundation Programme for Medicine and Dentistry.